Definition of SSH from Wikipedia :

 Enter the password for the remote computer’s username and start a graphical application in the shell.
 Examples:

-$ iceweasel OR oocalc OR oowriter OR kspread
+$ iceweasel OR libreoffice OR kspread

 On very slow connections, it may be advantageous to use the compression option to increase the transfer rate.
 However, for fast connections, the opposite effect may occur: